What is the BSc (Hons) Health and Social Science degree?

 Whether you are shifting careers, pursuing your studies or improving your current job prospects, we look forward to welcoming you.

-Learning health and social science is great preparation for an extensive variety of careers.
+Learning health and social science is a great preparation for an extensive variety of careers.
 Communication, powerful research, and critical thinking skills that our graduates develop are valuable in the workplace and can be applied to enhance any profession.

 Our qualified students have emerged through numerous fields related community services, mental health, law, government, journalism, education, social research and even non-profit voluntary work with civilians.